zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The App server attempted to validate and process the server configuration and there was an issue
+  The App server attempted to validate and process the server configuration and there was an issue.

   **Action:**